ruzickap/action-test/README.md

 ## Examples

-Some other examples of building anch checking web pages using [Static Site Generators](https://www.staticgen.com/) and GitHub Actions can be found here: [https://github.com/peaceiris/actions-gh-pages/](https://github.com/peaceiris/actions-gh-pages/)
+Some other examples of building and checking web pages using [Static Site Generators](https://www.staticgen.com/) and GitHub Actions can be found here: [https://github.com/peaceiris/actions-gh-pages/](https://github.com/peaceiris/actions-gh-pages/)

 The following links contains real examples of Broken link checker usage: